 The growth rate is an essential revenue metric because it indicates whether your SaaS is profitable and sustainable over time.
 A good growth rate is also attractive to investors.
 The “rule of 40” for SaaS businesses implies that the growth rate should be at least 40%.

-Monthly recurring revenue (MRR) is the amount of revenue you expect at the end of each month.
+Monthly recurring revenue (MRR) is the amount of recurring revenue you expect at the end of each month.
 It does not include all the revenue you make per month since it’s limited to the revenue you get from recurring subscriptions.

-SaaS businesses have a subscription-based business model, which makes tracking recurring revenue each month essential.
+SaaS businesses have a subscription-based business model, which makes tracking monthly recurring revenue each month essential.
 It helps you forecast future revenue and make educated decisions on resource allocation, spending, and scaling.

 Customer lifetime value (LTV) shows you an estimate of how much revenue a customer will bring over their lifetime as a customer.
 There are many benefits of measuring LTV: it helps you predict future growth, determine the success of different marketing channels, and improves financial planning.
-Also, when used with CAC, it enables you to determine how much spending to allocate for the acquisition of a new customer.

 LTV is a metric that is highly influenced by churn since it’s directly related to the lifespan of the customer.
 Though there are many ways to find LTV, one of them is to divide ARPU (average revenue per user) by the churn rate.

-B2B SaaS analytics helps companies uncover vital insights for improved optimization and growth.
+B2B SaaS data analytics helps companies uncover vital insights for improved optimization and growth.
 With HockeyStack’s dashboards, you can figure out which of your content, channels, and sources drive the most and least revenue and which of them lead to the most churned users.
 That way, you will have the essential data to redirect your marketing efforts and maximize revenue.
-Together with the metrics and KPIs above, these tools are key to improving your SaaS analytics.
+Together with the metrics and KPIs above, these SaaS analytics tools are key to improving your SaaS data analytics.